 [ Essays on the Origin of Angiosperms ]

-Molecular coevolution of insect and seed plant developmental tool kits and cis-regulatory modules (CRMs) might explain diversification in Paleozoic seed plant lineages, origin of the flower, and the origin of angiosperms and coevolution with early holometabolous insects.
+Molecular coevolution of insect and seed plant developmental tool kits, cis-regulatory modules (CRMs), and gene-regulatory networks (GRNs), might explain diversification in Paleozoic seed plant lineages, origin of flowers, and the origin of angiosperms and coevolution with holometabolous insects.

 Were insect and shrub coevolutionary compartments of the late Paleozoic hypoxic icehouse and later hot house, venues of the first angiosperms? ...
 ORIGIN OF ANGIOSPERMS

-Do crown group flowering plants represent a loose amalgam of parallel evolutionary lines traceable to surviving early Triassic remnants of already divergent stem group angiosperms? ...
+Do crown group basal angiosperms and magnoliids represent a loose amalgam of parallel evolutionary lines traceable to Middle Triassic, remarkably divergent, stem group flowering plants? ...
 EVOLUTION OF MESOZOIC ANGIOSPERMS

 [ Library and Student Resources ]

 This sample reading list of books and book chapters is intended for persons with advanced college level biology training who have an interest in current research on the origin of flowering plants ...
 KEY TO THE LITERATURE

 Each year I will select a scientific paper, book chapter, or book as being of paramount importance toward finding a solution to the enigmatic origin of angiosperms ...
 PAPER OF THE YEAR